-Do you need accommodations for extended time on a standardized test?
+Do you or a loved one need accommodations for extended time on a standardized test?

 Before a student is accepted into a university or graduate school of their choice, they must sit for the LSAT, MCAT, GMAT, GRE, or SAT and ACT, among others.

 Standardized exams like these make a significant contributory factor to the admission process.
 If you have a learning disability, demonstrating all you know can be difficult, especially if you work slowly or have ADHD.
 This is why the American’s with Disabilities Act (ADA) allows for extra time on these tests.
 Extended time testing can vary from time and one half to double time.